turingschool/backend-curriculum-site/module2/projects/bulk_discounts.md

 ```

 ```
-Merchant Invoice Show Page: Total Revenue includes discounts
+Merchant Invoice Show Page: Total Revenue and Discounted Revenue

 As a merchant
 When I visit my merchant invoice show page
-Then I see that the total revenue for my merchant includes bulk discounts in the calculation
+Then I see the total revenue for my merchant from this invoice (not including discounts) And I see the total discounted revenue for my merchant from this invoice which includes bulk discounts in the calculation
 ```

 ```